ucsb-cs-open-lab/ucsb-cs-open-lab.github.io/faq.md

 Q: Can we hold some office hours in Phelps and some elsewhere or online?
 : A: Yes!
 It's totally fine to use the Google Calendar to document office hours that are being held online only, or in other spaces such as the TA trailer, CSIL, a private lab, etc.

+Q: What about keys?
+: A: For keys, please see the Grad Adviser in the CS Main Office.
+You may use this link to schedule a time <https://calendly.com/ucsb-cs-dept>.